prowe/dotNetCoreDemo/blog.md

 The first method (ConfigureServices) is where "services" (Java folks, read as "Beans") can be added to the dependency injection container.

 The Configure method will be autowired with any services declared in its parameter list and is responsible for configuring the Kestrel request pipline.
-Here is were we will enable security and CORS, etc.
+Here is were we will enable MVC and configure security.

 Run the application as before and you should see this message:
 ```